0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 # Closing Thoughts
 There is elegance in being succinct.
 CRTO was a breath of fresh air after banging my head against the ~800-page PDF that is OSCP.
 I really appreciate Rasta's presentation of information, and can personally say this is the _first time ever_ I've **really** looked forward to going through course material.

-Maybe you just passed your OSCP and are looking to transition into a red team, threat emulation role.
+Maybe you just passed your OSCP and are looking to transition into a red team/threat emulation role.

 Maybe you're already running internal network pentests and want to up your game to the next level.

 Maybe you just want to use Cobalt Strike for a fraction of the price.

-Whether or not any of these are true, I would _highly_ recommend this course to anyone looking to further develop their red team skillset.
+Whether or not any of these are true, I would _highly_ recommend this course to anyone looking to further develop their red team skill set.